onepub-dev/dcli/README.md

 # Performance

-DShell is intended to start as fast as Bash and run faster than Bash.
+DCli is intended to start as fast as Bash and run faster than Bash.

-When you first run your new DShell script, DShell has some house keeping to do including running a `pub get` which retrieves and caches any of your scripts dependancies.
-After the first run DShell will only run `pub get` if you call `dshell clean <scriptname.dart>`.
+When you first run your new DCli script, DCli has some house keeping to do including running a `pub get` which retrieves and caches any of your scripts dependancies.
+After the first run DCli will only run `pub get` if you call `dcli clean <scriptname.dart>`.

-The result is that DShell has similar start times to Bash and when running larger scripts is faster than Bash.
+The result is that DCli has similar start times to Bash and when running larger scripts is faster than Bash.

-If you absolutely need to make your script perform to the max, you will want to use DShell to compile your script.
+If you absolutely need to make your script perform to the max, you will want to use DCli to compile your script.

 ## Compiling to Native
-DShell also allows you to compile your script and any dependencies to a native executable.
+DCli also allows you to compile your script and any dependencies to a native executable.

 ```
-dshell compile <scriptname.dart>
+dcli compile <scriptname.dart>
 ```

-DShell will automatically mark your new exec as executable using `chmod +x`.
+DCli will automatically mark your new exec as executable using `chmod +x`.

 Run you natively compiled script to see just how much faster it is now:
 ```